-3. Imprisoning Imam al-Hadi: Mutawakkil confined Imam al-Hadi, who said while in prison, "To God, I am more revered than the camel of Prophet Salih," and recited the verse, "Enjoy yourselves in your homes for three days: that is a promise not to be belied!"
-28
+3. Imprisoning Imam al-Hadi: Mutawakkil confined Imam al-Hadi, who said while in prison, "To God, I considered illegitimate usurpation.

 One day later, Mutawakkil apologised to the Imam and released him from prison.
 Only three days later, three Turks suddenly attacked Mutawakkil and killed him.
 His son, Muntasir, succeeded him as the next Caliph.29